 In 2005 Ormond entered a team in the Kingston & District Association because of Saturday morning sport commitments that many girls faced.
 This team was coached by Netball Victoria's president Jenny Sanchez who brought lots of experience to the club.
 In 2007 Ormond moved their afternoon team to the Sandringham Youth Club Netball Association (SYCNA).
 Since then, Ormond have another two teams playing at SYCNA and have won multiple premierships.

 The uniform again changed in 2008, with girls sporting a lycra skirts and singlet combination, still featuring the navy and aqua colours, in a blaze pattern.
-This design gives teams a professional appearance and is more comfortable on court.
+As of 2019 the uniform consists of either a blue dress or blue shirt and shorts featuring a white and blue geometric pattern.

 Ormond Netball Club is run by volunteers, with many coaches being students.
 Our committee is always looking for fresh faces and we welcome parents to be team managers, coaches or help in other ways.